Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 When pairing the Pioreactor with dosing pumps, there are new capabilities and experiments you can run.
 The Pioreactor is pre-programmed with the following dosing automations.
 In the below automations, values highlighted `like so` are configurable.

+Before starting a dosing automation from the UI, review the `Current volume` and `Max working volume` fields in the automation dialog. `Current volume` should match the liquid currently in the vial, and `Max working volume` should match the volume set by the height of your waste / efflux tube.

 ## Available dosing automations